In-Depth: Imagining the future of migration

 The method relies on bringing together regional migration experts with people in the private and public sectors, civil society and academia to develop possible future scenarios.
 “Because it’s a discussion about the future, people tend to let their guard down and really talk about what might be possible,” said Vezzoli.
 “It gives them an opportunity to link factors they never thought were linked.”

-on future migration in the Horn of Africa and Yemen asserts that migration levels in the region are still relatively low, but that there is significant potential for those levels to rise.
+A final report on future migration in the Horn of Africa and Yemen asserts that migration levels in the region are still relatively low, but that there is significant potential for those levels to rise.

 Contrary to conventional wisdom, people’s ability and desire to migrate are likely to increase if the region continues to move towards greater political stability and economic development.
 Conversely, greater impoverishment could actually decrease people’s mobility.